SecureIdentityAlliance/osia/src/doc/annexes/technical/uin.rst

 UIN Management
 --------------

-Download the OpenAPI file for this interface :todo:`here`.
+Download the OpenAPI file for this interface :openapi:`uin.yaml`.

 Services
 """"""""